A man checks his cellphone on an empty street.

 Findings

 Unofficial sources were posted on public Facebook pages at a much higher rate than official or news sources.
-Over the study period, official websites and pages never constituted more than 10% of links posted and links to news sources never constituted more than five percent of links (Figure 1).
+Over the study period, official websites and pages never constituted more than 10% of posts and links to news sources never constituted more than five percent of posts (Figure 1).

 Topic